Skip to content

 1. Go to the console > Users page;

-3. Define the username, choose how the user will receive the password, and enter email, first name, last name, and display name;
+3. Define the username, select how the user receives the password, and input email, first name, last name, display name;

 4. Proceed to the next step.

-Note: The username, password, and email here are required configurations for subsequent single sign-on by the user.
+Note: The username, password, and email configured here are required for subsequent single sign-on for this user.

 Step 2: Add Users to Groups

-1. If there are no groups in the current directory, go to the creation entry on the right side;
+1. If there are no groups in the current directory, enter the creation entry on the right side;

 2. Define the group name;

-3. Click the "Create" button at the bottom right;
+3. Click the "Create" button in the lower right corner;

-5. Confirm adding the user.
-A status message will notify you that the user has been successfully added.
+5. Confirm adding this user.
+The status message will notify you that you have successfully added the user.

 Step 3: Assign Users and Groups to the Application

-1. Go to the application, select the configured application (in this example, the previously configured Guance), and assign users and groups to it;
+1. Go to the application, select the configured program (in this example, the previously configured Guance), and assign users and groups to it;

 2. Search and check all users and groups that need permission assignment;

-3. After review, the assignment will be successful.
+3. After reviewing, the assignment will be successful.

 5. Create a User SSO Identity Provider in Guance

-1. Log in to Guance workspace > Manage > Member Management > User SSO;
+1. Log in and enter Guance workspace > Manage > Member Management > User SSO;

 2. Select SAML;